OberinGame/Oberin/readme.md

 Oberin is an online fantasy role-playing game with a friendly virtual community.
+Created by David M. Bourg and Glenn Seemann.

 # Instructions
 In progress.
 I'm current analyzing the requirements to build and run the Oberin server and client.
 It uses CodeWarrior with a PowerPC Mac OS.
 First the goal is to get it to build and work.
 Ariki uses Snow Leopard on VMWare with CodeWarrior 10.